 What is Mediterranean diet?

-The Mediterranean diet is, as the etymology of the word itself (from the Greek diaita) suggests, a lifestyle, a cultural element of the peoples living in the Mediterranean basin.
+The Mediterranean diet is, as suggested by the etymology of the word (from the Greek diaita), a lifestyle, a cultural element of the populations living in the Mediterranean basin.

-Listed by UNESCO in the list of oral and intangible heritage of Humanity in 2010, the Mediterranean diet is characterized by:
+Recognized by UNESCO as an Intangible Cultural Heritage of Humanity in 2010, the Mediterranean diet is characterized by:

-- olive oil as the main source of fats;
+- olive oil as the main source of fat

-Although it has its roots in antiquity, this food model was only “discovered” in the 1960s, when the American professor Ancel Keys, a world-renowned physiologist and nutritionist, came up with the term “Mediterranean diet”.
+This dietary pattern has ancient origins, but it was “discovered” only in the 1960s, when the US professor Ancel Keys, a world-renowned physiologist and nutritionist, coined the term “Mediterranean diet”.

-Assuming a possible relationship between lifestyle, eating habits and low incidence of cardiovascular diseases in patients of the Hospital of Naples and in the Cilento area in the immediate post-war period he started the famous “Seven Countries’ Study, an epidemiological study involving more than 12,000 people from seven countries around the world (Finland, Japan, Greece, Italy, the Netherlands, the United States and Yugoslavia), and which compared the lifestyle and diets adopted by these populations.
+Assuming a possible relationship between lifestyle, eating habits and low incidence of cardiovascular disease in patients of the Hospital of Naples and in the area of Cilento in the immediate post-war period, he launched the famous “Seven Countries’ Study”, an epidemiological study involving over 12,000 people from seven countries in the world (Finland, Japan, Greece, Italy, Holland, the United States and Yugoslavia), which compared the lifestyle and diets adopted by these populations.

-The results confirmed his hypothesis, pointing out that in Italy and Greece the mortality rate from ischemic heart disease was much lower than in other countries.
-The more the diet of the populations examined deviated from the Mediterranean, the greater the incidence of cardiovascular and cancer diseases.
+The results confirmed his hypothesis, showing that in Italy and Greece the mortality rate from ischaemic heart disease was much lower than in other countries.
+The more the diet of the populations examined differed from the Mediterranean diet, the greater was the incidence of cardiovascular and neoplastic diseases.

-Subsequently, numerous studies of large and different populations have shown in an incontrovertible way how a Mediterranean-type diet model leads to a longer life expectancy and a lower incidence of chronic diseases such as diseases cardiovascular, cancer and neurodegenerative diseases such as Alzheimer’s disease and Parkinson’s disease.
+Subsequently, numerous studies on large and different populations have shown incontrovertibly that a Mediterranean-type dietary pattern leads to longer life expectancy and lower incidence of chronic diseases such as cardiovascular, neoplastic and neurodegenerative diseases (e.g. Alzheimer’s disease and Parkinson’s disease).

-According to the latest scientific evidence, a 2-point increase in the Mediterranean diet adherence score results in a significant reduction of 9 in mortality, 10 in the risk of cardiovascular disease and 5 points of disease cancers.
-Positive effects have also been observed with regard to neurodegenerative diseases (-13%) such as Alzheimer’s disease and Parkinson’s syndrome.
+Based to the most recent scientific evidence, a 2-point increase in adherence score to the Mediterranean diet determines a significant reduction of overall mortality (-9%), cardiovascular disease (-10%) and cancer (-5%).
+Positive effects were also observed for neurodegenerative diseases (-13%) such as Alzheimer’s disease and Parkinson’s disease.

 © Copyright 2018 University of Florence